 Degrees are awarded three times per year at Concordia University Texas.
 After the term is complete, final grades are due from faculty the following week (see Academic Calendar).
-Once grades are posted and finalized for the term, the graduation office can begin the process of degree certification.
-Once it is determined that a student has met all degree requirements, their degree will be awarded and posted to the student's transcript.
+Once grades are posted and finalized for the term, the process of degree certification begins.
+Once it is determined that a student has met all degree requirements, the degree will be awarded and posted to the student's transcript.
 Undergraduate students will also have any applicable Latin Honors designation posted to their transcript at this time.